Lower School Faculty

 Kibby grew up in Gainesville, Florida and had the good fortune to attend two years of high school in London, England.
 She graduated from New College of Florida with a BA in Humanities and moved out to Seattle to pursue her love of theater.
 There she worked in many aspects of the performing arts world including non-profit development, marketing and administration, and was Executive Director of Seattle Fringe Theatre Festival for many years.
 She met her husband Adam at the Edinburgh Festival Fringe in Scotland.
 They soon moved to Australia with their new-born son Theo so Kibby could attend the Victoria College of the Arts at the University of Melbourne where she earned a Graduate Diploma in New Performance Making.
 After that, they moved back to Seattle and lived in cohousing and other intentional communities, and through their search for the right school for their children, found Waldorf Education in 2006.
 Kibby received her Waldorf Grades Teacher Training at Sound Circle Center, Seattle, during which time she was a Games Teacher at Madrona School on Bainbridge Island, WA, for three years.
-Kibby and Adam and their two sons, Theo and Willsy, are very happy to be part of the Summerfield community.
+Kibby and Adam have two sons, Theo and Willsy.